faustroland/SwiftPrinter/README.md

 You need to set the board correctly

+You need to set SHIRT pin to TRUE and set FRONT, BACK according where on the shirt you want to print.

 https://youtu.be/kOr8Plvj5mE?si=O1XNpNfCO4iU8oga

-Price:
+### Price:

 50 tokens per print (kind of*)

 Currently free in the "beta" until I get rid of bugs.
 (You can still buy the license as a donation)

 Printer requires a license key to start printing, but keeps printing when the license expires during the print.

-Go to SwiftPrinter room to generate your license.
+Go to **SwiftPrinter** room to generate your license.

 You can use RR tokens or Swift Tokens (currently obtainable by hanging out in the room, but planning fun activities to get them)
+The licence room can host only one person, but there is a "hangout area" where you can invite friends ig´ you want to chat/chill and collect Swift Tokens.

 *The license is bound to your account and is valid for an hour/day/week/month.
 So it's up to you how many images are you able to start printing within an hour.